 Brief quality framework (see our full guide):

-Even under a 20% tariff, Vietnam remains the most balanced “Plus One” option for DTC brands.
+Even with a 20% tariff floor, Vietnam remains the most balanced “Plus One” option for DTC brands.

-Early movers gain priority access to factory capacity and more flexible pricing.
+Early movers gain priority factory access and more flexible pricing terms.

 Vietnam’s manufacturing ecosystem aligns best with several high-growth DTC sectors, according to Vietnam Briefing’s 2024 report on top export industries.